 The best method to use in reaching agreement depends on the problem as it arises, and on the potential of each approach to achieve a satisfactory solution based on the merits of each issue.
 Discuss which approach you think is the best.

 If the S/R wins a point and the grievance, stop talking.
 Do not continue to harp on the issue or stay around to gloat over the victory.
-Keep in mind that the tables might be turned someday.
-Tell the member immediately and share your experience with others.
+Keep in mind that the tables might be turned some day.
+Tell the Member immediately, and share your experience with others.
 Let the satisfactory solution of this problem stand on its own merit.
 It is an Association achievement.

 If you do not settle, go on to the next step.
 Be sure to tell the supervisor that you will follow the time limit procedures.
-Tell the member what the next step will be and that solving problems takes time.
+Tell the Member what the next step will be and that solving problems takes time.
 Do not build up the grievant's expectations by making statements like, "It's in the bag."
 It is not in the bag.

-While the grievance is moving through the procedure, be sure to check with the ALR on its progress and report it to the grievant.
+While the grievance is moving through the procedure, be sure to check with the Airline Representative (A/R) on its progress, and report it to the grievant.
 Good communication builds support for the Association for it is an indication of concern and action.

-Please Note: AMFA's standard two-step grievance procedure begins with a discussion between the member and supervisor, along with the shop representative.
+Please Note: AMFA's two-step grievance procedure begins with a discussion between the member and supervisor, along with the shop representative.
 If a satisfactory resolution is not reached:

-File a formal grievance.
-Get the Local ALR involved.
-Follow all steps per your collective bargaining agreement.
+1st STEP: File a formal grievance.
+Get the Local Airline Representative involved.

-Last effort if unable to resolve with management involves the grievant, the ALR, the S/R, witnesses, and legal counsel in arbitration.
+2nd STEP: This step involves the grievant, the Airline Representative, the shop representative, witnesses and legal counsel in arbitration.